justinasjustinas/mlb-team-digest/README.md

 ## Next steps

-- Add pytest tests (yes, I should have started with that, perhaps).
 - Create a Dockerfile.
 - Create `infra/gcp/*` or `infra/aws/*` Terraform files.
 - Create a project in CGP or AWS and authenticate Terraform with permissions on that project.